 Nast and Harper’s Weekly

 Nast began his professional career at the age of 15.
 He apprenticed at several publications, honing his artistic talent.
-In a weekly news magazine, current news could be delivered with images–the week between publishing dates allowed photographs to be converted to steel plates for engraving (West).
-Weekly illustrated magazines grew in popularity and complemented hard daily news with images.
+In a weekly news magazine, current news could be delivered with images.
+Photographs could not be reproduced quickly as they can today–the week between publishing dates allowed photographs to be converted to steel plates for engraving (West).
+With multiple images, weekly illustrated magazines grew in popularity and complemented text-bound hard daily news.

 At Harper’s Weekly, illustrations and cartoons, including Nast’s, were often drawn directly on woodblock (usually boxwood), or transferred from paper to woodblock to be carved by engravers and set together with movable type on a printing press.
 Illustrations were drawn to scale, in reverse (known as relief printing).
 In relief printing, the areas not receiving ink–the white areas–meticulously carved out by a staff of engravers, left only the black lines in relief to press against the page.